-In October 2010 the Company entered into a collaboration and license agreement with Boehringer Ingelheim International GmbH ("Boehringer") to discover, develop and commercialize up to ten DART-based molecules which span multiple therapeutic areas.
-Under the terms of the agreement, the Company granted Boehringer an exclusive, worldwide, royalty-bearing, license under its intellectual property to research, develop, and market DARTs generated under the agreement throughout the world.
+In October 2010 the Company entered into a collaboration and license agreement with Boehringer Ingelheim International GmbH (Boehringer) to discover, develop and commercialize up to ten DART molecules which span multiple therapeutic areas.
+Under the terms of the agreement, the Company granted Boehringer an exclusive, worldwide, royalty-bearing license under its intellectual property to research, develop, and market DARTs generated under the agreement throughout the world.

 Upon execution of the agreement, the Company received an upfront payment of \$15.0 million.
-The Company subsequently received three annual maintenance payments including one in the fourth quarter of 2013.
+The Company subsequently received three annual maintenance payments.
 These maintenance payments are being recognized over the estimated period of development.
 The Company has the potential to earn milestone payments of approximately \$41.0 million related to pre-clinical and clinical development, \$89.0 million related to regulatory milestones and \$83.0 million related to sales milestones for each of the DART programs under this agreement in the case of full commercial success of multiple DART products.
 The Company has determined that each potential future clinical, development and regulatory milestone is substantive.
 Although sales milestones are not considered substantive, they are still recognized upon achievement of the milestone (assuming all other revenue recognition criteria have been met) because there are no undelivered elements that would preclude revenue recognition at that time.
 Boehringer also provides funding for the Company's internal and external research costs and is required to pay the Company mid-single digit royalties on product sales.
-In addition, Boehringer purchased \$10.0 million of the Company's Series D-2 Preferred Stock in January 2011.
-This preferred stock was converted to common stock upon the Company's IPO in October 2013.